mroseneck/connectathon-constraint-modelling/README.md

 Some prototyping showed very promising results regarding the possibility to create an XSD schema from any concrete ODM XML file using a single XSLT.
 If proper conventions are followed, even the reverse operation is possible.
 Both are possible serialization formats of an underlying SDR.
 The interesting question is: how do we continue from here?
 Do we add more extensions to ODM in order to get more guarantees for system integration, or do we switch to a proper shared contract now?
 At some point, these decisions will define the systems we are building on top of them.

 ## Running the example
-An XSD 1.1 processor is required to run this schema.
+An XSD 1.1 processor is required to appy this schema to the data.
 E.g. Saxon or Xerces.

 ## Conclusions
 While it may still be too early to conclude that schemas are the way to go here, it certainly seems like a very promising direction for further research.
 The idea is nothing new, it would merely an alignment with established standards for cross-service communication in the world of web services.